 Belize is in the same time zone as United States Central Time: -6 hrs GMT or -1 hr EST.

 The national electricity voltage as in the USA - 110/220V AC, 60 Hz.
 Plugs on electrical devices are either North American 3-pin (2 flat blades with round grounding pin), or UK-style (3-pin rectangular blade pins).
 The Belize liveaboard boats have 2-flat pin sockets.

 Internet services are widely available in Belize but internet is still expensive so they are not on every street corner.
-Some resorts in remote areas may be connected with satellite internet but you may face periods of several days without internet access during your stay.
+The liveaboard cruise boats in Belize do provide a wi-fi service.
 Telephone and fax facilities are generally available.
 The international dialing country code to Belize is +501.

 The postal service is quite reliable.
 Air mail can take around 2 days to the USA or 8-10 days to Europe.
 The main post office in Belize City is on the north side of the swing bridge.

 Many hotels, resorts restaurants and tour operators will include a 10% service charge meaning that further tipping is discretionary.
 Tipping is customary in restaurants that do not include a service charge, and 10-15% is the norm.
 You may also give tips to private tour guides or others who you feel have given a good service.